-The deep cranberry red of this sorbet makes it perfect to serve as a Christmas dessert.
+The deep cranberry colour and flavour of this sorbet makes it perfect to serve as a Christmas dessert.
 Keep one in the freezer ready for entertaining.

 150g caster sugar